The Apple Hardware Test

 If your Mac predates the inclusion of the Apple Hardware Test with new computers, you can use the following third-party utilities to test your hardware:

-• If you purchased an AppleCare Protection Plan, your may have received a Micromat TechTool Deluxe CD which includes some hardware tests.
+• If you purchased an AppleCare Protection Plan, your may have received a Micromat TechTool Deluxe CD that includes some hardware tests.
 An inexpensive upgrade from TechTool Deluxe to TechTool Pro is available from Micromat.

 • The freeware command-line utility Memtest has been used by many to successfully test RAM.
 The freeware utility Rember provides a graphical user interface (GUI) to Memtest.